jchultarsky101/pcli/README.md

 Options:
-  -u, --uuid <uuid>                      The model UUID -t, --threshold <threshold>            Match threshold percentage (e.g. '96.5') -m, --meta                             Enhance output with model's metadata
+  -u, --uuid <uuid>                      The model UUID -t, --threshold <threshold>            Match threshold percentage (e.g. 0.8 for 80%) -m, --meta                             Enhance output with model's metadata
       --classification <classification>  The name for the classification metadata property --tag <tag>                        The value for the classification metadata property